ddccc/Unification/aaReadMe.txt

 The eight generators for argument pairs are in the file ZGen.

-The file LinUnify.pdf has a description of these unification versions.
+The file LinUnify2.pdf has a description of these unification versions.

 Installation
 ------------